axmolengine/axmol/docs/hlsl-faq.md

 - vertex uniform buffers start at `b0, space0`;
 - fragment uniform buffers start at `b1, space0`;
 - textures are assigned to `tN, space1`;
-- sampler preset and TextureOwned sampler slots are assigned by `axslcc`.
+- built-in sampler slots are assigned by `axslcc` with fixed bindings matching the `SamplerPreset` enum.

 Those bindings are reflection/backend details, not user-authored HLSL syntax.

 ## Which sampler style should I use?

-Use the built-in sampler presets from `base.hlsli` for most shaders:
+Use the built-in sampler presets from `base.hlsli` for all shaders:

 ```hlsl
 Texture2D u_tex0;